 If Your Spouse Has a Criminal History Involving Violence, Call Our Tampa Domestic Violence and Divorce Attorneys Today

 Greyson’s law has helped shape legislation surrounding timesharing, helping to protect children and parents from abusive family members.
-If your spouse has a history of domestic violence, or you fear you or your child are in danger of domestic violence, contact the divorce attorneys at Quinn & Lynch, P.A. today.
+If your spouse has a history of domestic violence, or you fear you or your child are in danger of domestic violence, contact a female divorce attorney in Tampa at Quinn & Lynch, P.A. today.
 Our Tampa domestic violence lawyers can help you file a restraining order or can request that the court modify your spouse’s timesharing rights.

 Call us at 813-223-7739 or fill out our online form to schedule a consultation with a divorce attorney on our team.